Effective May 11, 2022

 You have the right to know what types of information we gather and how we use it.
-You may review your information and request that any inaccuracies are corrected.
+You may review your personal information and request that any inaccuracies are corrected.
 To request access to your personal information or request that an inaccuracy is corrected, please contact the Commission’s privacy officer at 916.574.1900.

 Whenever you visit a website, including the Commission’s, a small piece of information called a cookie can be sent to your computer.
-The main purpose of a cookie is to identify and customize webpages for you.
+The main purpose of a cookie is to identify and customize web pages for you.

 We aggregate statistics from users who have these cookies.
 The cookies will remain on your computer unless you delete them.
 You can manage your cookies by accessing your browser’s preferences menu to prevent them from being placed on your computer or to delete them from your computer.
 Additionally, information on how to delete cookies from your computer may be found at http://www.aboutcookies.org.
 You should, however, be aware that some websites may not work properly if you block cookie placement.

 You have the right to have any information collected about you when you visit our website deleted without reuse or distribution.
 Please contact the Commission’s privacy officer at 916.574.1900 to request that we discard your information.

-What we do with the information we collected
+What we do with the information collected

 Protecting your privacy